 business sites for tour;

-environments where the customer's work skills can be simulated; and
+environments where the customer's work skills may be simulated; and

-work sites where the customer does volunteer work.
+places where the customer does volunteer work.

 Any request to change a Service Definition, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR director, using the VR3472, Contracted Service Modification Request, before the change is implemented.
 The approved VR3472 must be maintained in the provider’s customer case file.
 For more information, refer to VR-SFP 3.6.4.2 Evaluation of Service Delivery.

+Any meeting among the customer, provider, customer’s circle of supports, or VR staff may be conducted remotely.

 16.3.3 Outcomes Required for Payment

-The skills trainer must document in descriptive terms all the information required by the service description on the VR3370, Project SEARCH Asset Discovery Report, including:
+The skills trainer must include the following information in descriptive terms on the VR3361, Project SEARCH Asset Discovery Report:

-the customer's identification information;

-the customer's demographic information;
+The case information

-the date, time, location, and summary of all asset discovery sessions completed with the customer;
+The date, time, location, and summary of all asset discovery sessions completed with the customer

-evidence of at least four asset discovery sessions, held at different locations for a total of at least 20 hours of contact with the customer, either individually or in a group setting;
+Evidence of at least four asset discovery sessions and a total of at least 20 hours of contact with the customer, either individually or in a group setting

-evidence showing that all interview questions were covered and documented;

-a description of the customer's abilities;
+A description of the customer's abilities

-confirmation that services provided comply with all applicable standards; and
+Confirmation that services provided comply with all applicable standards

-customer satisfaction and service delivery can be verified by the customer's signature on the associated form or by VR staff contact with the customer.
+Customer satisfaction and service delivery, which may be verified by VR staff contact with the customer or the customer’s signature on the form

-For information on signatures refer to VR-SFP 3.11.1 Documentation and Signatures.
+For information on signatures, refer to VR-SFP 3.11.1 Documentation and Signatures.

-Payment for Project SEARCH Asset Discovery is made when the VR counselor approves a complete, accurate, signed, and dated VR3370, Project SEARCH Asset Discovery Report, and invoice.
+Payment for Project SEARCH Asset Discovery is made when the VR counselor approves a complete, accurate, signed, and dated VR3361, Project SEARCH Asset Discovery Report, and an invoice.

 16.3.4 Fees